rhtconsulting/eap-quickstarts/helloworld-jms-netty-servlet/README.md

         For Linux:  EAP_HOME/bin/standalone.sh -c standalone-full.xml
         For Windows:  EAP_HOME\bin\standalone.bat -c standalone-full.xml
 3. Review the `configure-jms.cli` file in the root of this quickstart directory.
-This script adds the `test` queue to the `messaging` subsystem in the server configuration file.
+This script adds the Netty Servlet acceptor, Netty Servlet connector, and the `test` queue to the `messaging` subsystem in the server configuration file.

 4. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing EAP_HOME with the path to your server: